chrishuman0923/postgreSQL_Docker/README.md

    DB_PASS=
    ```

-1. Confirm that the MySQL Server version you want to use is defined in docker-compose.yml
+1. Confirm that the PostgreSQL version you want to use is defined in docker-compose.yml
-   - If you are unsure which version of MySQL Server to use, consult the MySQL Docker page [here](https://hub.docker.com/_/mysql) or just use `mysql:latest` to get the latest version available.
+   - If you are unsure which version of PostgreSQL to use, consult the PostgreSQL Docker page [here](https://hub.docker.com/_/postgres) or just use `postgres:latest` to get the latest version available.

 <a name="start"></a>